LibraryCarpentry/lc-python-intro/episodes/lists.md

 ### Character strings are immutable.

 Unlike lists, we cannot change the characters in a string using its index value.
-In other words strings are *immutable* (cannot be changed in-place after creation), while lists are *mutable*: they can be modified in place.
-Python considers the string to be a single value with parts, not a collection of values.
+Strings and lists can both be indexed and sliced.
+However, strings are immutable (cannot change in place), while lists are mutable.

 ```python
 librarian = 'Langanathan' # misspelled SR Ranganathan's name